ARTICLE I. NAME AND PURPOSE

 a.
 Quorum.
 For purposes of voting, a quorum consists of a majority of the members.

 c.
 Action by Consent.
-Any action that may be taken upon a vote of the members may also be taken by a majority vote of the members.
+Any action that may be taken upon a vote of the members at a meeting may also be taken in lieu of a meeting with consent by a majority vote of the members.

 ARTICLE IV.
 OFFICERS AND BOARD OF DIRECTORS